josemoti1999/tour_prediction/README.md

 # tour_prediction

 * Predict the tours which would be of interest to a biker from a dataset of bikers, tours and the corresponding ratings.
-See more details [here](https://www.kaggle.com/c/prml-data-contest-nov-2020/overview/description)
+See more details and the datasets [here](https://www.kaggle.com/c/prml-data-contest-nov-2020/overview/description)